gnea/grbl/doc/markdown/realtime_cmds.md

   - Places Grbl into a suspend or HOLD state.
 If in motion, the machine will decelerate to a stop and then be suspended.
   - Command executes when Grbl is in an IDLE, RUN, or JOG state.
 It is otherwise ignored.
+  - If jogging, a feed hold will cancel the jog motion and flush all remaining jog motions in the planner buffer.
+The state will return from JOG to IDLE or DOOR, if was detected as ajar during the active hold.
   - By machine control definition, a feed hold does not disable the spindle or coolant.
 Only motion.
   - An input pin is available to connect a button or switch.